lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 I have lived long enough to know that you *never say never* about new technology.
-Nevertheless, if AI is unsuitable not just for legal affidavits but even for "hi Natasha, have you seen Professor Pavlov?" language drills, we don't need to worry about them replacing professionals who can use their knowledge and skills
+Nevertheless, if AI is unsuitable not just for legal affidavits but even for "Hi Natasha, have you seen Professor Pavlov?" language drills, we don't need to worry about them replacing professionals who can use their knowledge and skills